Guillermo Araya, PhD

 Sean Garnsey

-Sean joined the CTV Lab in Fall 2022 as a student assistant to aid with development and maintenance of the CTV lab website.
+Sean joined the CTV Lab in Fall 2022 as a student volunteer to aid with development and maintenance of the CTV lab website.

 When not working with Dr. Araya on website matters, Sean conducts research within the Multifunctional Electronics Materials and Devices Researcher Laboratory.
 Sean is pursuing a Ph.D. in Electrical Engineering.